dongwhfdyer/object-centric-ovd/README.md

 ## Installation

-The code is tested with PyTorch 1.10.0 and CUDA 11.3.
-After cloning the repository, follow the below steps in [INSTALL.md](docs/INSTALL.md).
+The code i tested with PyTorch 1.10.0 and CUDA 11.3.
+After scloning the repository, follow the below steps in [INSTALL.md](docs/INSTALL.md).
 All of our models are trained using 8 A100 GPUs.
 <hr />